 Justification of Red List Category

-A recent extrapolation estimates that all remaining habitat could support a total population of c.
-91,000 individuals, although this figure is declining rapidly and this trend is likely to continue (Eisermann et al. 2006).
+The most recent estimate places the global population of mature individuals at <50,000 (Partners in Flight 2019) although this figure is declining rapidly, a trend that is likely to continue (Eisermann et al. 2006).

-Penelopina nigra inhabits wet premontane and montane broad-leaved forests of subtropical and temperate zones on Pacific and Caribbean slopes of south Mexico (uncommon and local [Eisermann et al. 2006], but moderate numbers in El Triunfo Biosphere Reserve [Gómez de Silva et al. 1999]), Guatemala (still locally common), Honduras, north-central Nicaragua (uncommon and rather local in both) and El Salvador (local [Howell and Webb 1995a, del Hoyo 1994, Vannini and Rockstroh 1997, K. Eisermann in litt.
+Penelopina nigra inhabits wet premontane and montane broad-leaved forests of subtropical and temperate zones on Pacific and Caribbean slopes of south Mexico (uncommon and local [Eisermann et al. 2006], but moderate numbers in El Triunfo Biosphere Reserve [Gómez de Silva et al. 1999]), Guatemala (still locally common), Honduras, north-central Nicaragua (uncommon and rather local in both) and El Salvador (local [del Hoyo 1994, Howell and Webb 1995, Vannini and Rockstroh 1997, K. Eisermann in litt.
 2007]) .
-It can occur at densities of 30 birds/km2 and is probably more common than sightings suggest (del Hoyo 1994, Vannini and Rockstroh 1997).
+It can occur at densities of 30 birds/km2 and is probably more common than sightings suggest (del Hoyo 1994, Vannini and Rockstroh 1997), although densities likely rarely exceed 25 birds/km2 (Brooks 2006).
 Suitable habitat in Guatemala, the apparent global stronghold, has been reduced to under c.10,000 km2, which is less than half its original extent (Vannini and Rockstroh 1997).
 Since 1990, it has been confirmed from 53 sites throughout its range (Eisermann et al. 2006).

 Habitat alteration and hunting pressure are the principal threats.
 The human population is growing rapidly within the species's range (Eisermann et al. 2006).
 Forest is cleared for agriculture, particularly coffee plantations and maize fields, but also for plantations of leather leaf ferns (Rumohra adiantiformis) and ponytail (Beaucarnea spp.)
 (K. Eisermann in litt.
 2007), and to a lesser extent for mining (O. Komar in litt.
 2007).
 However, in Guatemala about 50% of the species range are used or planned for exploration and opencast mining (K. Eisermann in litt.
 2012).
 Climate change may threaten the species in the future (O. Komar in litt.
 2007), probably through altitudinal shifts in habitat.